Veterinarian with dog in clinic

 rabbit

 Belvoir Veterinary Centre is an independent clinic (opened October 2021) owned and run by two vets.
 The practice describes itself as purpose-built with “state of the art equipment” and is also listed as a veterinary nurse training facility.
 Recent reviews repeatedly mention being seen quickly for urgent problems (including being seen within an hour after a dog ate chocolate) and vets taking time to explain options during difficult appointments (including end-of-life support and pain control).
-Several owners also note thoughtful follow-up gestures, such as a condolence card after a pet’s death.

 Our Score (85/100)